One of the most common methods used to exchange fiat currency for bitcoin is through a bank card. We’ll show you how it’s done.

 How to buy Bitcoin with credit or debit card

 In order to buy bitcoin with a credit or debit card, you need to know the best platform to use and the process involved.
 We’ll guide you through both.
-Other options such as bank transfer can take up to 5 business days to complete, whereas credit and debit card transactions go through instantly, making them a very popular choice for buying bitcoin.
+Other payment methods such as bank transfer can take up to 5 business days to complete, whereas debit and credit card transactions go through instantly, making them a very popular choice for buying bitcoin.

 Here are a list of services to buy bitcoin with card, instantly

 What’s the difference between broker platforms, exchanges, and wallets?

 Choosing whether to use an online broker platform or an exchange to buy bitcoin depends on what your intentions are.

 An exchange is a marketplace for buyers and sellers.
 Exchanges connect people looking to buy and sell bitcoin, enabling peer-to-peer transactions between them, without ever knowing who they are.